-How do you make a jalapeno popper grilled cheese w/ bacon jam? (+ tips)
+How to make a jalapeno popper grilled cheese with bacon jam (+ tips)

 The bacon-onion jam should be made ahead of time.
 You may make it days prior or the day of.
 Click on the link above for the recipe or check out the recipe card below.

 Preheat broiler set to high heat for at least five minutes.